aganse/py_torch_gpu_dock_mlflow/README.md

   --batch_size 64`.
 - Toggle model registry logging with `--register-model`.
 - Modify the dataset plumbing or model selection in `load_ptdata.py` and `utils.py` as your use case evolves.
+I.e. note in this repo that `load_ptdata.py` simply contains references to datasets.FakeData rather than actual image data from files - presumably you'd want your own images!

 ## Makefile usage
 The `makefile` wraps frequent tasks: